Computer Science

 CS3873Net-centric Computing4 ch (3C 2L*)

-Introduction to fundamentals of data communication and application programming in a networked environment.
-Topics include data transmission, data link concepts, networking concepts, network security, application protocols, net-centric computing and web programming.
+Learn the fundamentals of data communication and application programming in a networked environment.
+Gain exposure to data transmission, data link concepts, networking concepts, network security, application protocols, net-centric computing and web programming.
+NOTE: CS 2263 is recommended.

 Prerequisite: CS 2253 or CS 2263.
-CS 2263 is recommended.

 CS3997Professional Practice3 ch (3C) (W)